htcondor/htcondor/docs/admin-manual/policy-configuration.rst

 information.

-At a high level, ``IS_VALID_CHECKPOINT_PLATFORM`` is an expression which becomes true when a job’s checkpoint platform matches the current checkpointing platform of the machine.
+At a high level, ``IS_VALID_CHECKPOINT_PLATFORM`` is an expression which becomes true when a job's checkpoint platform matches the current checkpointing platform of the machine.
 Since this expression is **and**\ ed with the ``START`` expression to produce the ``REQUIREMENTS`` expression, it must also behave correctly when